AIMotionLab-SZTAKI/AIMotionLab-Virtual/Tutorial.md

 ## Concept

+The scene of a specific simulation is described in a .xml file which is a MuJoCo model.
+The model can contain static objects, simulated objects and mocap objects.
+A static object takes part in the collisions, but it is fixed, so its position stays the same throughout the simulation.
+Simulated objects can move around in the scene, collide with each other and with static- and mocap objects.
+Mocap objects are treated like static objects, but their position and orientation can be updated programmatically based on a motion capture system or prerecorded data etc.
+The simulator instance keeps a list of "MovingObject" and a list of "MocapObject" instances that are the main characters of the simulation.
+These are the simulated and the mocap objects.
+Each MovingObject has an update() method in which its trajectory and control are calculated.
+Each MocapObject has an update() method in which its position and orientation can be updated.
+The simulator calls these update methods repeatedly at equal time intervals.
+This time interval is called control timestep (simulator.control_step).

+### Steps of the simulation

 1. Generate a MuJoCo xml model with the objects required for the simulation.
-The simulated and mocap objects need to follow a naming convention, so that the parsers can dig them out of the model.
+The simulated- and mocap objects need to follow a naming convention, so that the parsers can dig them out of the model.
 2. For each simuated- and mocap object type, create a parser method (such as Drone.parse), that can recognize the objects in the MuJoCo model based on the naming convention, and generate the python "wrapper" object that corresponds to the MuJoCo model object.
 The parser method must return a list of objects of a particular kind so that the simulator can add them to its own list of simulated and mocap objects.
 3. Pass these parser methods to the simulator instance.
 The simulator calls each of these parsers, and strings the returned lists of objects together for updating each object later during the simulation.
 4. Go through the generated list of simulated python objects, and assign them a controller and/or a trajectory if either is necessary for the simulation.